-Here’s how.
+Here’s how to get started painting you kitchen cabinets.
 Paint the back first, leaving the edges unpainted so you’ll have a spot to put your fingers when you turn the door over.
 Paint the back.
 Then flip the door over and rest it on the screw tips.
 Now you can paint the door edges and front, then let the door dry.
 If you look hard, you can spot tiny indentations where the screws contact the wet paint, but they’re inconspicuous.

 Double-Check for Defects After Priming